freevo/kaa-base/doc/index.rst

-The Kaa Application Framework includes a mainloop facility with an API for signals and callbacks, timers, thread and subprocess management, local IO and sockets (with TLS support), and inter-process communication.
+The Kaa Application Framework includes a mainloop facility with an API for signals and callbacks, timers, thread and subprocess management, local IO and sockets (with TLS support), inter-process communication, and much more.

 Kaa also -- and perhaps most importantly -- provides a rich, practically magical API for asynchronous programming.
 Threads and coroutines in